Daniel Mirer / Artist Statements & Art Work Descriptions

 Portfolio Images: 20 x 24 (50.8cm x 60.96cm)

-“In the Finest Tradition” displays my interest in ideas of gender and identity.
+"In the Finest Tradition" displays my interest in ideas of gender and identity.
 Among my earliest memories are those of the socially ingrained concepts of identity and maleness.
-Coming from a male- dominated family, much of my framework of maleness and its manifested psychological constraints that defined how I should be, was for me an absurdity, a one-sided form of inclusiveness of the male construct.
+Coming from a male-dominated family, much of my framework of maleness and its manifested psychological constraints that defined how I should be was, for me, an absurdity, a one-sided form of inclusiveness of the male construct.

-Title:
+Title: ArchitorSpace

 Photographic Installation Project